fooplugins/foogallery-client-side/src/templates/masonry/README.md

 - The `width` and `height` attributes are required on each `<img/>` to prevent layout jumps while loading images.
 - Images should use `data-src` and `data-srcset` instead of `src` and `srcset`.
-- The only difference between standard loading and lazy loading is that the `foogallery-container` has a `data-loader-options='{"lazy":true}'` attribute.
+- The only difference between standard loading and lazy loading is that the `foogallery` has a `data-loader-options='{"lazy":true}'` attribute.
-- The `masonry-item-width` and `masonry-item-gutter` elements *must* appear within the `foogallery-container` or else Masonry will ignore them.
+- The `fg-item-width` and `fg-item-gutter` elements *must* appear within the `foogallery` or else Masonry will ignore them.
-- To supply options to the Masonry library you must apply a `data-masonry-options` attribute to the `foogallery-container`.
+- To supply options to the Masonry library you must apply a `data-masonry-options` attribute to the `foogallery`.
 The value for the attribute must be a valid JSON string, including quotes around property names.

 ## Options